AI & Agents

 Do OpenClaw skills work with heavy video files?

 Yes, OpenClaw skills manage heavy video files well when paired with storage solutions like the Fast.io MCP Server.
-Fast.io supports files up to multiple and lets agents use URL Imports, which moves massive media files between cloud services without tying up your local internet connection.
+Fast.io supports large files and lets agents use URL Imports, which moves massive media files between cloud services without tying up your local internet connection.

 Can AI agents edit my keyframes directly?